 Pain in the Ash!

-In addition to the yellows and orange colors caused by this summer’s forest fire smoke, you can also add purple, thanks to . . . a volcano!
-According to SpaceWeather.com, almost 3 months after the Kirul Islands’ Raikoke volcano blasted a plume of sulfurous gas into the stratosphere, sunsets around the northern hemisphere are still turning purple.
+In addition to the yellows and orange colors caused by forest fire smoke, you can also add purple, thanks to . . . a volcano!
+According to SpaceWeather.com, almost 3 months after the Kirul Islands’ Raikoke volcano blasted a plume of sulfurous gas into the stratosphere last summer, sunsets around the northern hemisphere were turning purple.

 Why purple?
 Fine volcanic aerosols in the stratosphere scatter blue light which, when mixed with ordinary sunset red, produce a purple hue.